selina603/mktcontent/solutions/global-customer/onboarding/explore/policies.md

 ## ICP Filing and Application with the Help from 21Vianet

-If you host your web sites or services on China Azure, 21Vianet will assist you during the process.
+If you host your web sites or services on Azure China, 21Vianet will assist you during the process.
 For details, please refer to http://icp.cloud.21vianet.com/ and https://www.azure.cn/icp/.

 The flow diagram below is the ICP application process: